StuartGJohnson/gazebo_differential_drive_robot_4wheel/README.md

 ## Gazebo Issues
 - Extracting ground truth poses from gazebo takes some extra work.
 See `src/gt_bridge_node.cpp`.
 - There is no python support for `gz` published topics (as opposed to ROS2 topics).
 This necessitated C++ for nodes like `src/gt_bridge_node.cpp`.
 - Gazebo garden does not support a clean simulation reset.
-For example, `src/reset_and_respawn_node.cpp` causes a crash of gazebo garden.
+For example, steps in `src/reset_and_respawn_node.cpp` may reset the simulation sucessfully, but resetting (remove, create) the state of the robot fails.
 See also: [gazebo reset issues](https://github.com/gazebosim/gz-sim/issues/1107)